Making Peace With What Is

 One of my favourite phrases at a challenging time is Catherine Ponder’s ‘I can hardly wait to see the good that comes from this!’
 Once you can say that, then you’re on your way to something better.

-This story is from a trip that Lion and I took to Montana and although it was six years ago, that amazing holiday is still warm in my heart.
+We’ve been back from Montana for nearly a month now but that amazing holiday is still warm in my heart.
 And there was a lovely example of making peace with the now within it.

 Our friends, Ris and Joe run an impressive Leadership Coaching company.
-They use horses to help people realise how they relate to others at work and play and during our visit they wanted to give both Lion and me a session with the horses in the Round.
+They use horses to help people realise how they relate to others at work and play and during our visit they wanted to give both Peter (now re-named with his Native American Indian name of Lion!) and me a session with the horses in the Round.

 What you do is to wander among their seven very different horses and pick one that you want to work with through your intuition.
 You’ll always pick the right one.
 Then you and that horse go into the Round (a circular corral) and either Ris or Joe teaches you how that horse and you are just the same and how to gain each other’s trust.